danprince/danthedev.com/posts/2023-01-08-norman-the-necromancer.md

 {% image "/img/norman-particles-heal.gif" "" %}
 </div>

-There's a lot more to say about particle effects in this game, so let's talk about spells!
+The rest of the aesthetics are minimal, partly to stay within the budget and partly to keep the focus on the foreground as much as possible.
+The hallway in which the game takes place is barely visible pattern of repeating tiles, and the UI elements try not to compete for attention by staying well away from the action.

 ### 2. Spells
-Despite the necromancer context and narrative, this game largely ended up being a game about magic and spells.
-There's more about resurrection mechanics later, but the spellcasting system ended up being the one I explored the most throughout development.
+Despite the curious necromancer narrative, this game largely ended up being about magic and spells.
+Norman ended up as more of a spell-slinger than a reclusive scientist.

 {% image "/img/norman-spells.gif" "" %}

-[Noita](https://noitagame.com/)'s [synergistic collection of spells](https://noita.fandom.com/wiki/Spells) were a major influence on the game.
-There's also some unintentional visual crossover, with the low-res particle effects.

 The basic casting mechanics are very basic.
 The player chooses an angle and shoots a gravity-affected projectile at a fixed velocity.
 Not a huge amount of fun, but the interesting stuff happens when you use souls to perform rituals at the end of each level.
 Many of these rituals alter Norman's spellcasting.

 For example, "Drunkard" makes the spells stronger, but messes with your aim.
 "Weightless" negates the effects of gravity.
 "Bleed" adds a bleeding status to anything your spells hit.
 "Hunter" adds a guidance system to projectiles.
 And on and on.
 13 of the game's 20 rituals focus on spellcasting.
 The goal was to have a large enough variety of rituals that every play through would feel different.
 That didn't quite happen, but more on that later!

+[Noita](https://noitagame.com/)'s [synergistic collection of spells](https://noita.fandom.com/wiki/Spells) were a major influence on the game.
+There's also some unintentional visual crossover, with the low resolution particle effects.
+I don't think there's any way to avoid this when you're using 1x1 pixel particles.

 ### 3. Objects
 Almost everything you see in the foreground of this game is a [`GameObject`](https://github.com/danprince/js13k-2022/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/game.ts#L29) but you won't find `extends GameObject` anywhere in the codebase.
 This flat architecture has two separate sources of inspiration.
-The first is the codebase for [Rift Wizard](https://store.steampowered.com/app/1271280/Rift_Wizard/) (I ended up diving into the source whilst trying to get it to run on Mac) where units are defined inside factory functions.
-The second is the message about classes working really well for shallow but wide inheritance hierarchies, from the fantastic talk ["Is There More to Game Architecture than ECS?"](https://www.youtube.com/watch?v=JxI3Eu5DPwE).
+The first is the codebase for [Rift Wizard](https://store.steampowered.com/app/1271280/Rift_Wizard/) (I ended up diving into the source whilst trying to get it to run on MacOS one rainy weekend) where all units are defined inside factory functions.
+The second is the message about classes working really well for shallow but wide inheritance hierarchies, from ["Is There More to Game Architecture than ECS?"](https://www.youtube.com/watch?v=JxI3Eu5DPwE).

-Here's the code for `Villager` (the default type of enemy).
+Here's the code for a villager.

 ```ts
 export function Villager() {